zzhangjii/learning-library/oci-library/qloudable/Grafana/Compute_Monitoring_using_Grafana.md

 **We now have  completed our setup with a compute instance and installed and execetued a tool to stress the CPU and Memory.
 Next we will monitor observe Grafana dash board for this compute instance**

-## Practice 4: Adjust Parameters in Grafana dashboard
+## Adjust Parameters in Grafana dashboard

 1. Switch to Grafana dash board, you should observe the CPU utilization and Memory utilization grpah changing.
 You can adjust parameters such as Time period and refresh rate as shown below